About Your Mediator

 I was a Family Court Judge from July, 1998, until January 1, 2009, at which time I retired from the bench to begin and maintain a full time, statewide mediation/arbitration practice.
 I have been an instructor at the Orientation School for New Family Court Judges from 2004 through 2008, and in 2005 – 2006, was the president of the South Carolina Conference of Family Court Judges, and the chairperson of the South Carolina Family Court Judges Advisory Committee to the Chief Justice of the South Carolina Supreme Court.
 In 2004, I had the privilege of being appointed as the chairperson of the Family Court Judges subcommittee of the Chief Justice’s Task Force on Trial Court Operations.

-Some years ago I broadened my professional practice to include a family court litigation support service for my fellow family law colleagues; and in January, 2018, I formed an early neutral evaluation service in association of two retired South Carolina family court judges.
+Some years ago I broadened my professional practice to include a family court litigation support service for my fellow family law colleagues; and in January, 2018, I formed an early neutral evaluation service in association of two retired South Carolina family court judges, and as of November, 2020, that association now includes a third retired family court judge.
 In 2017, I also was privileged to become a member of the South Carolina Children’s Law Center’s mock trial training team for caseworkers employed by the South Carolina Department of Social Services; and in 2019, I became a guest lecturer for the USC Upstate Child Protection Training Center.

 I have been a frequent presenter, with prepared materials, at statewide South Carolina Bar/CLE Division seminars, at the Annual South Carolina Solicitors’ Conference and at local Bar-related programs, speaking on a variety of family law topics.
 For 2005 and 2006, I was the program coordinator and presenter for the Family Court Judges’ seminars at the Annual Judicial Conference.